ska-telescope/ska-mid-dish-manager/docs/src/guide/dish_manager_design.rst

 tests are captured in the `python-test` job.

 In addition, there are tests in the pipeline which run against live tango devices, especially for the events and reporting of attributes.
-For this purpose, dummy devices with limited api and functionality for `SPF`, `SPFRx` and `DS` devices.
+These tests use dummy devices with limited api and functionality for `SPF`, `SPFRx` and `DS` devices.
 These acceptance tests are captured in the `k8-test` job.

 .. _here: https://confluence.skatelescope.org/pages/viewpage.action?pageId=188656205